ocsf/ocsf-server/README.md

 ## Local Usage

-This section describes how to build the Event Schema server.
+This section describes how to build and run the OCSF Schema Schema server.

 ### Required build tools

-The event schema server is written in [Elixir](https://elixir-lang.org) using the [Phoenix](https://phoenixframework.org/) web framework.
+The Schema Server is written in [Elixir](https://elixir-lang.org) using the [Phoenix](https://phoenixframework.org/) web framework.

 The Elixir site maintains a great installation page, see https://elixir-lang.org/install.html for help.